-2. Definitions
+3. Definitions

-- 2.1.
-For the purpose of this policy a set of definitions will be outlined, in accordance with the surveillance code of conduct: - Surveillance monitoring the movements and behaviour of individuals; this can include video, audio or live footage.
-For the purpose of this policy only video and audio footage will be applicable.
+For the purpose of this policy a set of definitions will be outlined, in accordance with the surveillance code of conduct:

-- Overt surveillance any use of surveillance for which authority does not fall under the Regulation of Investigatory Powers Act 2000. - Covert surveillance any use of surveillance which is intentionally not shared with the subjects it is recording.
-Subjects will not be informed of such surveillance. - 2.2.
+- Surveillance: monitoring the movements and behaviour of individuals; this can include video, audio or live footage.
+For the purpose of this policy only video and audio footage will be applicable. - Overt Surveillance: any use of surveillance which is intentionally not shared with the subjects it is recording.
+Subjects will not be informed of such surveillance. - Automated biometric recognition system a system which uses technology to measure an individual's physical or behavioural characteristics by using equipment that operates 'automatically'. - Facial recognition the process by which a person can be identified or otherwise recognised from a digital facial image.
+Cameras are used to capture these images and facial recognition technology software produces a biometric template

 Penistone Grammar School does not condone the use of covert surveillance when monitoring the school's staff, pupils and/or volunteers.
-Covert surveillance will only be operable in extreme circumstances. - 2.3.
+Covert surveillance will only be operable in extreme circumstances.

 Any overt surveillance footage will be clearly signposted around the school.

-3. Roles and responsibilities
+4. Roles and Responsibilities

-- 3.1.
-The role of the data protection officer (DPO) includes: - Dealing with freedom of information requests and subject access requests (SAR) in line with legislation, including the Freedom of Information Act 2000. - Ensuring that all data controllers at the school handle and process surveillance and CCTV footage in accordance with data protection legislation. - Ensuring that surveillance and CCTV footage is obtained in line with legal requirements. - Ensuring consent is clear, positive and unambiguous.
+The role of the Data Protection Officer (DPO) includes:

+- Dealing with freedom of information requests and subject access requests (SAR) in line with legislation, including the Freedom of Information Act 2000. - Ensuring that all data controllers at the school handle and process surveillance and CCTV footage in accordance with data protection legislation. - Ensuring that surveillance and CCTV footage is obtained in line with legal requirements. - Ensuring consent is clear, positive and unambiguous.
 Pre-ticked boxes and answers inferred from silence are non-compliant with the GDPR. - Ensuring that surveillance and CCTV footage is destroyed in line with legal requirements when it falls outside of its retention period. - Keeping comprehensive and accurate records of all data processing activities, including surveillance and CCTV footage, detailing the purpose of the activity and making these records public upon request. - Informing data subjects of how their data captured in surveillance and CCTV footage will be used by the school, their rights for the data to be destroyed and the measures implemented by the school to protect individuals' personal information. - Preparing reports and management information on the school's level of risk related to data protection and processing performance. - Reporting to the highest management level of the school, e.g. the governing board. - Abiding by confidentiality requirements in relation to the duties undertaken while in the role. - Monitoring the performance of the school's data protection impact assessment (DPIA) and providing advice where requested. - Presenting reports regarding data processing at the school to senior leaders and the governing board.